 Cybercriminals never stop looking for ways to gain unauthorized access to enterprise IT ecosystems.
-According to an Infosecurity Magazine article, 37% of polled C-level security executives said they received more than 10,000 alerts each month and that 52% of those alerts were identified as false positives.
+In fact, 37% of polled C-level security executives said they received more than 10,000 alerts each month and that 52% of those alerts were identified as false positives.

 An inability to appropriately prioritize alerts means that your IT security team may not be responding to actual risks fast enough.
 Cybersecurity monitoring with automated solutions helps your organization prioritize the alerts so that your team can reduce noise and better secure your IT stack.